ThiagoZulian/ThiagoZulian/README.md

 <br/>

 <!-- Breve apresentação -->
-<p align="center">Since I've worked with data analysis on google sheets I noticed have a way with it and became passionate about it.
-Now I decided to learn more and I'm studying to be a Data Scientist </p>
+<p align="center">Since I've worked with data analysis on google sheets I noticed that I had a knack for it and became passionate about Data Analysist.
+Now I'm studying to be a Data Scientist </p>

 <br/>